Peng-Rao/SE4HPC_notes/notes/chapters/chapter6.typ

 ==== Question 1
 Consider the function foo and carry out a symbolic execution for all paths (note that, in this case, the number of paths is finite).
 Given that this code fragment does not contain loops, you may be facilitated in your work if you create a binary tree to represent these paths.
 The nodes of the tree shall include at least the initial symbolic assignment in lines 0-2 (root), the final assignments (leaves), and all the conditional statements (internal nodes).
 You can annotate the arcs with the conditions and assignments that are relevant to the corresponding part of the code.
 For each path (i.e., each leaf of the previous tree structure), determine the symbolic condition that ensures the execution of the corresponding path.
 Then, identify the unfeasible path(s), if any.

-#figure(
+#figure(image("../figures/symbolic-execution-tree.jpg", width: 80%), caption: [
-  image("../figures/symbolic-execution-tree.jpg", width: 80%),
+  Symbolic execution tree of the function foo.
-  caption: [ Symbolic execution tree of the function foo. ], )
+])

 There are 6 leaves (from left to right) with the following path conditions:
 - $A[B] < 0 and A[B] >= 3$.
 Path: 0, 1, 2, 3, 6, 7, 8, 9, 10, 15, 16, 17 *(unfeasible)*